Rishi311k/IBM-CLOUD-PROJECT/README.md

 # IBM-CLOUD-PROJECT
-This is the detail of the final IBM project.
+This repository showcases the projects and courses completed during a 4-Week IBM internship on AI and Cloud Technologies.